srackham/tabsets.wezterm/README.md

 - Use key bindings or palette commands to save, load, rename and delete tabsets †.
 - Loaded tabs are appended to the current window.
-- If the window is empty (only contains a single empty tab) then the empty tab is deleted.
+- If the window is empty (only contains a single empty tab), then the empty tab is deleted.
-- If the window is empty window dimensions and custom colors are optionally restored.
+- If the window is empty, then window dimensions and custom colors are optionally restored.
 - Tabsets are stored as JSON files with a `.tabset.json` file name extension in the `~/.config/wezterm/tabsets.wezterm/` directory †.

 † See _Installation and Configuration_.